emagiz/emdocs/mds/microlearning/crashcourse-platform-deploy-execute-deployment-plan.md

 ## 6. Suggested Additional Readings

-If you are interested in this topic and want more information on it please read the help text provided by eMagiz when executing these actions.
+If you are interested in this topic and want more information, please read the help text provided by eMagiz when executing these actions.

 ## 7. Silent demonstration video